typescript-cheatsheets/react/ADVANCED.md

 *(Contributed by [@ferdaber](https://github.com/sw-yx/react-typescript-cheatsheet/issues/63))*

-There are a lot of places where you want to reuse some slices of props because of prop drilling, so you can either export the props type as part of the module or I use this (either way works), the advantage of using this is that a refactor of the source of truth component will propagate to all consuming components.
+There are a lot of places where you want to reuse some slices of props because of prop drilling, so you can either export the props type as part of the module or extract them (either way works).

+The advantage of extracting the prop types is that you won't need to export everything, and a refactor of the source of truth component will propagate to all consuming components.

 ```ts